All photographs copyrighted

 I am not interested in shooting new things- I am interested to see things anew. -Ernst Haas.

-My camera is an extension of my body--it is a dynamic tool for artistic exploration and experimentation.
-Through the lens, I gain a deeper understanding and connection with the world.
+I sometimes feel my camera is an extension of my body--it has always been a dynamic tool for artistic expression, exploration, and experimentation.
+It seems through the lens I gain a deeper understanding and connection with the world.

-explores the tension between dynamism and discovery.
-This body of work reflects my lifelong attraction to the impressionist painters and the partially rendered sketches of the masters.
+I work in series/portfolios, being drawn to exploring different styles and moods.
+The series Poetry & Motion is a deeply visceral experience for me.
+It is created in-camera (ICM) and reflects my lifelong attraction to impressionist painters and the partially rendered sketches of the masters.
 Like them, I hope these images create an element of mystery and move the viewer to feel the energy of a captured moment.
 Photographer Ernst Haas put it beautifully when he explained why he chose motion to liberate his work:

 ...In music one remembers never one tone, but a melody, a theme, a movement.
 In dance, never a moment, but again, the beauty of a movement in time and space...